 Many organizations seek to iron out process roadblocks through change management.
 But it is often ad hoc, short sighted, and doesn’t always align with an organization’s missions.
 Business improvement process beats change management because it’s long-term, cost effective, and measurable.

 BPI is also better than a full business process management (BPM) initiative because it is specific to one process while BPM spreads itself over all the processes in an organization.
 You can consider embracing business process optimization or business process automation in absence of a BPI option because the three efforts are almost synonymous to functional process improvement.

-If you want to see how business process improvement can help your business, sign up with KiSSFLOW and get a 7-day free trial.
+If you want to see how automation can help improve your business processes, sign up with KiSSFLOW and get a 14 days free trial.
 Automate as many processes you want and compare how it is different from chaotic manual processes.